w9w/JSA/README.md

 ### Roadmap:

 - ✅ replace \[]// with http(s) host.tld /, if it exists;
-- perform a check on every <script> part in the html page
+- ⬜️ perform a check on every <script> part in the html page
-- ⬜️ deletion of duplicate files of the second level in relation to the files of the first level;
+- ✅ deletion of duplicate files of the second level in relation to the files of the first level;
-- ⬜️ setting the js file in the parameter when calling the program, still saving stdin;
+- ✅ setting the js file in the parameter when calling the program, still saving stdin;
-- ⬜️ set multiple js files in the parameter as a tuple, still saving stdin;
-- ⬜️ output the second level files **optionally**, by parameter;
+- ✅ output the second level js files **optionally**, by parameter;
 - ⬜️ save all found endpoints to a file **optionally**, by parameter;
+- ⬜️ save all found deep-level js files to a file **optionally**, by parameter;
-- ⬜️ improve the exclusion of 3rd party scripts by domain for multiple domains during bulk scanning, if possible;
+- ✅ improve the exclusion of 3rd party scripts by domain for multiple domains during bulk scanning, if possible;
-- ⬜️ define domain and tld using re depending on line, if it's possible;
+- ✅ define domain and tld using re depending on line, if it's possible;
 - ⬜️ check available HTTP methods for endpoints;
 - ⬜️ retire js check via downloading js files to the temporary directory using wget;
-- ⬜️ credentials leak check using secretfinder.py with extended regular expressions;
+- ✅ credentials leak check using secretfinder.py with extended regular expressions;
-- ⬜️ brute-forcing parameters for endpoints using arjun.py;
+- ✅ brute-forcing parameters for endpoints using arjun.py;
 - ⬜️ make a file with endpoints along with parameters for pipelining to check for XSS'es, CORS misconfigs, etc.
 - ⬜️ identificate and process .map files;
 - ⬜️ rewrite a tool in Golang;